T. Jörgensmann Quartet

 Il Ritorno del Signor K

-Vietato ai Minori di 18 Anni? is apparently Jumbo's second album containing Mellotron, although I haven't heard the first, DNA.
-In many ways, it's a typically Italian progressive album of the time, with experimental sections rubbing shoulders with more traditional melodic parts, covering a gamut of styles over its course.
+Jumbo's third (and last) album, 1973's Vietato ai Minori di 18 Anni? is, in many ways, it's a typically Italian progressive album of the time, experimental sections rubbing shoulders with more traditional melodic parts, covering a gamut of styles over its course.
 Hard to pick out highlights, but opener Specchio and Il Ritorno Del Signor K are particularly good.

-Aldo Gargano plays Mellotron on two tracks: Gil is probably the album's most experimental piece, including vaguely dissonant 'Tron strings fading in and out of the mix, 40 Gradi is slightly more straightforward, with similar 'Tron use coming in fairly late in the song, while No! has even more strings, possibly doubled with cellos.
-Vietato... is a good album, if not actually a classic, although its 'Tron use is relatively limited.
+Aldo Gargano plays Mellotron on two tracks: Gil is probably the album's most experimental piece, including vaguely dissonant Mellotron strings fading in and out of the mix, 40 Gradi is slightly more straightforward, with similar Mellotron use coming in fairly late in the song, while No! has even more strings, possibly doubled with cellos.
+Vietato... is a good album, if not actually a classic, although its Mellotron use is relatively limited.
 Buy anyway.

 |7" (1974) ***/T½